 Most young people will make mistakes.
 That’s how they learn.
 If you’ve trained them well though, these aren’t going to huge mistakes in big areas.
 OR, they will realize they’ve made a bad choice, and learn the hard way.

 - Encourage them when they do mess up.

 Don’t criticize, lecture, or condemn.
 They usually know when they have made a mistake, and have probably already suffered some of the consequences.

 The last thing they need is to hear us saying “I told you so”, or “You shouldn’t have…..”!

 We still need to have boundaries and rules in the home for our young people, but at the same time, we need to balance that with some freedom.
 They earn that freedom as they show they are growing in responsibility, and as you earn their trust.

-Ask God to give you wisdom to have the balance needed to have influence with your teens and older years, and keep their hearts!
+Ask God to give you wisdom to help you have the balance needed to have influence with your teens/young adults, and keep their hearts!

 Are you unknowingly raising a rebel?

 Join me for a free 5-day email series:

 We will look at five ways you can inadvertently instill a rebellious spirit in your child’s heart, and Biblical answers will be given as to how to deal with early rebellion.
 For five consecutive days you will receive a daily email with practical thoughts, tips, and encouragement.